Call us on

-I am a solicitor in the Birmingham Medical Negligence team.
+I am an associate in the Birmingham Medical Negligence team.

 I began working with Irwin Mitchell in 2012 and was fortunate to gain experience in a number of departments which offer personal legal services.
 Having spent four months in the Medical Negligence team, I was invited to return to the department in 2014 for the final 12 months of my training contract.

 I act for clients in medical law cases in areas such as accident and emergency, cancer, cosmetic surgery, fatalities, misdiagnosis and surgery.